Nation (political party): History

-On August 9, 1999, Van Laethem, along with two other individuals, formed the non-proft association Mouvement pour la Nation.
+On 9 August 1999 Van Laethem, along with two other individuals, formed the non-profit association Mouvement pour la Nation.
 The aim of this was, the dissemination and defence of nationalist ideas.
-The association developed into a political party and in a general meeting on September 28, 2008, it was decided to dissolve the association with NATION only existing as a fully fledged party.
+The association developed into a political party, and in a general meeting on 28 September 2008 it was decided to dissolve the association with NATION only existing as a fully fledged party.

 In 2015 the party was a founding member of the far-right Alliance for Peace and Freedom European political party.
 The group, which also includes the Italian New Force and National Democratic Party of Germany, wishes to organise nationalist parties across the continent that are staunchly opposed to the European Union.

-On January 12, 2019, the far-right New Alternative Wallonia (NAW) party merged with NATION.
+On 12 January 2019 the far-right New Alternative Wallonia (NAW) party merged with NATION.
 NAW President Salvatore Russo was made Vice President of NATION.

 Protests and actions

 When it was announced that Michelle Martin, accomplice of her husband's crimes of child molestation and murder, would be released from prison before her sentence was completed NATION took part in the numerous protests.
 Television station, RTL-TVI, reported that members of NATION had been visiting Halal shops wearing pig masks, however it was never confirmed that they were members of NATION.

 It has been reported that Molenbeek-Saint-Jean is a safe haven for jihadists in relation to the support shown by some residents towards bombers who carried out the Paris and Brussels attacks.
 In response to this NATION organised a protest against then Socialist mayor, Philippe Moureaux.
 The party claims that Moureaux's due to his views and policies was responsible for a wave of terror attacks.
 Members of the party dumped manure outside of Moureaux's home.

-NATION was involved in controversy when on July 23, 2016, members of the party burned the flag of the Islamic State at a medieval festival being held in the Bouillon Castle.
+NATION was involved in controversy when on 23 July 2016 members of the party burned the flag of the Islamic State at a medieval festival being held in the Bouillon Castle.